hyperledger-labs/splice/cluster/README.md

 1. Ensure docker images are built and pushed to the Docker repository: `make -C $REPO_ROOT docker-push -j`
    - Note: helm charts built locally reference the docker images using just your username.
      Make sure to `make docker-push`, whenever you want to propagate local changes.
-   - If this fails with an error `Unauthenticated requests do not have permission "artifactregistry.repositories.uploadArtifacts"`, you may need to run `gcloud auth print-access-token | docker login -u oauth2accesstoken --password-stdin https://us-central1-docker.pkg.dev` to set the proper credentials.
+   - If this fails, you may need to run `echo $ARTIFACTORY_PASSWORD | docker login "$DEV_ARTIFACTORY_DOCKER_REGISTRY" -u "$ARTIFACTORY_USER" --password-stdin` to login to the Artifactory docker registry for development.
 1. If you plan on using manual `pulumi` commands for deployment (i.e., calling `cncluster pulumi ...` instead of `cncluster apply`), ensure that pulumi is set up: `make -C $REPO_ROOT cluster/build -j`
    - This step is handled automatically by `cncluster apply`.